FOREX-Dollar pushes towards fresh 24-year peak versus yen after U.S. CPI shock | Business

 FOREX-Dollar pushes towards fresh 24-year peak versus yen after U.S. CPI shock

 The dollar climbed close to a 24-year peak against the yen on Wednesday amid a jump in U.S. yields after hotter-than-expected inflation boosted bets for even more aggressive monetary tightening by the Federal Reserve next week.
-The dollar rose as high as 144.965 yen in the Asian session, taking it close to last Wednesday's high of 144.99, a level not seen since August 1998, before last trading little changed at 144.56.
+The dollar rose as high as 144.965 yen in the Asian session, taking it close to the high of 144.99 hit a week ago, a level not seen since August 1998.

 The dollar climbed close to a 24-year peak against the yen on Wednesday amid a jump in U.S. yields after hotter-than-expected inflation boosted bets for even more aggressive monetary tightening by the Federal Reserve next week.

-The dollar rose as high as 144.965 yen in the Asian session, taking it close to last Wednesday's high of 144.99, a level not seen since August 1998, before last trading little changed at 144.56.
+The dollar rose as high as 144.965 yen in the Asian session, taking it close to the high of 144.99 hit a week ago, a level not seen since August 1998.
+It last traded 0.15% lower at 144.41.
 Overnight, the currency pair, which is extremely sensitive to rate differentials, surged 1.26% as 10-year Treasury yields climbed to a three-month high following an unexpected rise in the U.S. consumer price index (CPI) for August.

+The yield on two-year Treasury notes, which typically reflects interest rate expectations, peaked at 3.804% on Wednesday, the highest since 2007.
+The 10-year yields last stood at 3.4312%.
 "This has really shattered the illusion ... that inflation had peaked and was coming down," Ray Attrill, head of currency strategy at National Australia Bank, said in a podcast.
 "Hence markets have decided that next week's Fed decision is not between 50 and 75 (basis point increase), it's now between 75 and 100."

-Money markets currently price 37% odds for a full percentage-point hike on Sept.
-21, versus a 63% probability of another 75 basis point move.
+Financial markets now have fully priced in an interest rate hike of at least 75 bps at the conclusion of the FOMC's policy meeting next week, with a 38% probability of a super-sized, full-percentage-point increase.
+A day earlier, the probability of a 100 bps hike was zero.

-Nomura's economists also said they now believe a 100 basis-point rate hike is the most likely outcome.
+Nomura's economists said they now believe a 100 bps rate hike is the most likely outcome.
 "Markets underappreciate just how entrenched U.S. inflation has become and the magnitude of response that will likely be required from the Fed to dislodge it," they wrote in a note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)